-Eligible survivors are the surviving spouse and up to five dependent children under age 21 (no age limit if disabled; employed or married children are not eligible).
-In the absence of a spouse and dependent children, the benefit is paid to dependent parents or to the person named by the deceased.
+Eligible survivors include the surviving spouse and up to five dependent, unmarried, and unemployed children under age 21 (no limit if disabled).
+If there is no spouse or dependent child, the benefit is paid to dependent parents or to the person named by the deceased.